MTDOJRP/docs/docs/leo/information/fto.md

   - Go over how they would create a ticket; Report, Violations, Seized Items, & Call Connection.
 - Create Bolo
   - Explain what a B.O.L.O. is and how to use this.
+  - Person Bolo - Used when looking for a specific person, Include Name, Clothing, Reason, etc (If known).
+  - Vehicle Bolo - Used when looking for a specific vehicle, Include Plate, Description, Reason, etc (If known).
+  - Other Bolo - Example; Extra Patrol at 24/7 Due to Robberies, Animal, Firearm, etc.
 - Notepad
   - Personal officer notepad.